aryandhawan/blackjack-capstone/README.md

 # blackjack-capstone
-this is the blackjack game (console operated) in python
+this is the blackjack game (console operated) in python any improvements are welcome here